-Note: The Oracle-specific APIs for the DML returning feature are in ojdbc5.jar for Java Development Kit (JDK) 1.5 and in ojdbc6.jar for JDK 1.6.
+Note: The Oracle-specific APIs for the DML returning feature are in ojdbc6.jar for Java Development Kit (JDK) 6.0 and in ojdbc7.jar for IDK 7.

 Running DML Returning Statements

 Before running a DML returning statement, the JDBC application must call one or more of the registerReturnParameter methods.
 The method provides the JDBC drivers with information, such as type and size, of the return parameters.
 The DML returning statement is then processed using one of the standard JDBC APIs, executeUpdate or execute.
 You can then fetch the returned parameters as a ResultSet object using the getReturnResultSet method of the oracle.jdbc.OraclePreparedStatement interface.